wp-plugins/spider-event-calendar/readme.txt

 == Step 6:Spider Event Calendar  ==

-= Publishing the created Calendar in the Page or Post,  =
+= Publishing the created Calendar in the Page or Post  =

 6.1 Press the button named Insert Spider Event Calendar in a post or page you want to show the calendar.